lschierer/RUT/packages/luke/20050705/the-sun-is-perhaps-better-than-we-thought.md

 ---

-title: The Sun is perhaps better than we thought
+title: "The Sun is perhaps better than we thought"
 date: 2005-07-05 14:54:13
 tags:
   -  science